 COVID-19 | Defending Workers’ Rights and Livelihoods in the Time of the Pandemic

-Find up-to-date information on how COVID-19 is impacting workers in the global garment and footwear industry, here:
+Information on how COVID-19 is impacting workers in the industry

 Photo Credit: Solidarity Center/Molly McCoy